-We can store personal information physically or electronically with third party data storage providers.
-Where we do this, we use contractual arrangements to ensure those providers take appropriate measures to protect the information and restrict the uses to which they can put that information.
+We may store personal information physically or electronically with third party data storage providers.
+Where we do this, we use contractual arrangements and other measures to ensure those providers take appropriate measures to protect that information from unauthorised access, use or disclosure.

-We’ll only keep your information for as long as we require it for our purposes.
-We’re also required to keep some of your information for certain periods of time under law, such as the Corporations Act, Anti-Money Laundering & Counter-Terrorism Financing Act, and the Financial Transaction Reports Act for example.
-When we no longer need your information, we’ll ensure that your information is destroyed or de-identified.
+We’ll only keep your information for as long as we require it for the purposes outlined in this Policy.
+We’re also required to keep some of your information for certain periods of time under law, such as the Corporations Act, Anti-Money Laundering & Counter-Terrorism Financing Act, and the Financial Transaction Reports Act.
+When we no longer need your information, we’ll ensure that your information is destroyed, de-identified or rendered inaccessible.

 Because we offer a range of services and products, collecting your personal information allows us to provide you with the products and services you’ve asked for.
 This means we can use your information to:

-We may conduct these marketing activities via email, telephone, SMS, iM, mail, or any other electronic means.
+Such marketing activities may be via email, telephone, SMS, iM, mail, or any other electronic means.
 We may also market our products to you through third party channels (such as social networking sites), or based on your use of Group programs.
 We will always let you know that you can opt out from receiving our third party or Group program marketing offers.